jimaginary/ELECHONS/README.md

 - Stochastic signals on graphs
 - Methods for constructing sparse graphs that give good results (dimensionality reduction)

+### Working on convolution of screened poisson problem green's functions
+- see https://physics.stackexchange.com/questions/581052/yukawa-potential-in-higher-dimensions for general green's function.

 ### Tips
 - Work on two things at once